 The good news is that most people can convert K2 to K1 and vice versa depending on demand.
 Hence, low dietary vitamin K1 intake may not be an issue if you are getting plenty of K2 from sources such as eggs, butter, and liver.

 Some nutrients are more bioavailable

 As we mentioned before, vitamin A and omega 3 are more bioavailable from animal-based sources.
-However, I don’t think this is a real issue either way as it is quite easy to get plenty of these nutrients on a carnivorous diet.
+However, I don’t think this is a real issue as it is quite easy to get plenty of these nutrients on a carnivorous diet from seafood.